Contact Susan Cash (01732 866218)

 The children will go to their activities after the first part of the service and return for a blessing during Communion and share with us at the end of the service what they have been doing.

 Registration forms to comply with Diocesan guidelines will be available in church from September.

 If any older youngsters would be interested in helping please have a word with me, as we are very aware that their needs need to be thought about too.

 Messy Church takes place every eight weeks when a large crowd of children, parents and grandparents meet in the School Hall to find out more about Jesus.
 There is a mix of craft, songs, prayers and food.

-Messy Church will be next on Sunday 17th November, when we will be looking at a character from the Bible with a mix of craft, song and prayer followed by TEA.
+Messy Church is a mix of craft, song and prayer followed by TEA.
 Messy Church is for all-ages and we meet from 4.00 - 5.00 in the school hall.
 Do get in touch if you need to know more.

 Edenbridge Food Bank

 As a church we support the God's Hands Food Bank for the community of Edenbridge.
 Please leave donations in the box at the back of church which is emptied on a regular basis.